-The best way to ensure your feet remain flexible and healthy is to ensure you have good insole cushioning and support.
-Wearing quality insoles can help to address common foot problems early on, eliminating pain before it works its way up the tendon and muscle chain.
+But there is a way to address gait issues before the cause pain in other parts of your body.
+Keeping your feet flexible and healthy is the first step.
+How do you do that?
+By adding firm, supportive orthotic insoles to your footwear.
+This one simple addition can help to address common foot problems early on, eliminating pain before it works its way up the tendon and muscle chain.

 Foot Problems That Lead To Back, Hip And Leg Pain

-Here are some of the most common foot problems that can contribute to back, hip, and leg pain:
+Some of the most common foot problems that can contribute to back, hip, and leg pain include:

 These and other common foot problems can lead to an irregular gait that puts additional strain on the muscles, bones, and tendons in your ankles, legs, knees, hips and lower back.
 The solution to hip and back pain can often be to begin with your feet.